aedans/proton-old/README.md

 Proton
 ======

-A flexible text editor for editing text.
+A flexible ast editor for editing ast.

 Why?
 ----

-When it comes to text editors, there seems to be no compromise between performance and power.
+When it comes to ast editors, there seems to be no compromise between performance and power.
 IDEs like Visual Studio and IntelliJ offer incredible features, but can barely keep up on a good day and will completely freeze on a bad one.
 Text editors like Visual Studio Code